 ‘I like the fact that my research will contribute to the understanding of the mechanical factors associated with back pain’.

-To get results from her research, Sonia has used a bespoke simulator developed in the Centre for Orthopaedic Biomechanics.
+To get results from her research, Sonia has used a bespoke simulator developed in the Department of Mechanical Engineering.

 ‘Using bespoke equipment can be a source of many headaches; however these are outweighed by the many advantages.
 First and foremost, the fact that you can hack into the machine and adapt it so it is ideally suited to the task to hand.'